-Jack Brown is a Constitutional Law Fellow at Pacific Legal Foundation, where he works with PLF’s attorneys to defend individual liberty from governmental overreach and abuse.
+Jack Brown is an Attorney at Pacific Legal Foundation, where he works with PLF’s attorneys to defend individual liberty from governmental overreach and abuse.

 He first became interested in pro-liberty public interest litigation during his time as an undergraduate, when he learned about the eminent domain abuse associated with the 2005 Supreme Court decision Kelo v.
 City of New London.
 Jack’s passion for liberty developed further as he studied the Constitution and books on classical liberal legal theory, such as Clark Neily’s Terms of Engagement.
 Learning about the principles of individual liberty inspired him to pursue a legal career protecting those principles through public interest litigation.